anj1/ChemicalReactionNetworks.jl/README.md

 #### Michaelis-Menten Kinetics

-Here is a more realistic example - an example of enzyme kinetics given by the Michaelis-Menten model, which is one of the most commonly used enzyme kinetics models.
+Here is a more realistic example - an example of enzyme kinetics given by the Michaelis-Menten model, which is one of the most commonly used models of enzymatic activity.
 Let S be a substrate, E be an enzyme, and P be a product.
 The enzyme catalyzes the production of P from S, as follows:

 ```julia
 chems = ["S","P","E","ES"]
 reactions = [Reaction([1,3],[1,1],[4],[1],1.0,1.0,chems),
              Reaction([4],[1],[2,3],[1,1],1.0,0.0,chems)]
 ```
-With output:

 ```
  S + E ⇋ ES [k+:1.0 k-:1.0]
  ES → P + E [k+:1.0]
 ```

 Here we have assumed a simplified model where all the reaction rates are 1.
-Initalizing this to substrate concentration 2, enzyme concentration 1, and product concentration 0, we have:
+Initalizing this to substrate concentration 2, enzyme concentration 1, and product concentration 0, and solving with the same `Rosenbrock23()` method, we have:

 <!--
 z0 = [2.0, 0.0, 0.5, 0.0]